nureka-rodrigo/Movie-Mania/README.md

 # Movie-Mania

-Movie-Mania is a web application built with React that allows users to search for their favorite movies and TV shows.
+Movie-Mania is a dynamic web application built with React and bootstrapped with Vite.
+It provides a platform for movie and TV show enthusiasts to explore and discover new content.
+The application fetches data from an external API and presents it in a user-friendly format, offering detailed information about each movie or TV show.
+With features like dynamic listing, detailed information, pagination, search functionality, dark mode support, and responsive design, Movie-Mania aims to enhance the user's browsing experience.

 ## Features